-- Licensing information (as applicable): For RDA Outputs, the default license should be the Creative Commons Attribution Only 4.0 license (CC-BY).
+- Licensing information (as applicable): For RDA Outputs, the default license is Creative Commons Attribution 4.0 International (CC BY 4.0) .

 Supporting Outputs undergo a community review phase of one month.
 If there are no significant objections by the end of the Community Review phase, the Supporting Outputs will be published in the RDA Outputs and Recommendations Catalogue.

 Depositing RDA Documents in Zenodo

 RDA has two Zenodo Community* collections: